JulianyEufrasio/simple-responsive-cards/README.md

 # simple-responsive-cards
-Training responsiveness on three different screens with the display grid
+Training responsiveness on four different screens with the display grid